Creating a Circular Economy

 A 5-step roadmap to build a circular economy for flexible packaging has been endorsed by CEFLEX stakeholders, together with a set of actions needed by each part of the value chain to make it happen.

-By 2025, we target an established collection, sorting and reprocessing infrastructure and economy for post-consumer flexible packaging across Europe.
+We target an established collection, sorting and reprocessing infrastructure and economy for post-consumer flexible packaging across Europe.
 It will be based on end-of-life technologies and processes which deliver the best economic, technical and environmental outcome for a circular economy.

 CEFLEX News & Events